plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/test_implementation_progress.md

 - ✅ Implemented benchmark tests
 - ✅ Fixed test compatibility with Cursor environment

+#### Validation System Tests
+- ✅ Created comprehensive unit tests for `FundingRateValidator`
+- ✅ Implemented database schema validation tests
+- ✅ Added tests for prediction and payment recording
+- ✅ Added tests for metrics calculation and accuracy
+- ✅ Added tests for validation reporting
+- ✅ Implemented tests for historical data analysis

 ### Current Status
 All 15 tests for the configuration system are passing, including:
 - Core functionality tests for ConfigManager (6 tests)
 - Security features tests for SecretsManager (5 tests)
 - Integration tests for configuration and secrets (1 test)
 - Example script functionality tests (3 tests)

+A comprehensive test suite for the FundingRateValidator has been implemented with 10 tests covering:
+- Database initialization and schema
+- Prediction and payment recording
+- Metrics calculation
+- Report generation
+- Data persistence and retrieval

 ### Next Steps